sorbet/sorbet/website/docs/metaprogramming-plugins.md

 title: Metaprogramming plugins
 ---

-> **Note**: The plugin system has many drawbacks and is not considered a stable
+> **Warning**: This feature is experimental and has known limitations.
+It may
-> feature.
-Expect its API to change in the future.
+> not work as expected or change without notice.

 In Ruby, it is possible to dynamically define methods.
 Consider the following
 example: